TheTrainingBoss/Sitefinity-Admins-Workshop/Setup/readme.md

 #### AND/OR Logic

 You can create flexible criteria using AND and OR sections within the editor.
-For example, the user visited the Home page AND the location is Texas OR the time is between 8 and 10 AM OR the visit was between 0 and 180 seconds.
+For example, the user visited the Welcome page AND the location is New York and the time is between 8 and 10 AM OR the visit was between 0 and 180 seconds.

 ![](../media/image12.png)